GitHub for Beginners

 Assuming you've got a GitHub account set up and project in mind, getting started with version control is simple.

-1. Through the GitHub site, create a new repository.
-There will be an option to initialise the project with a README.md, which is good to check.
-That will create an empty Markdown document that will be displayed on the repositories page to share important information with people viewing it.
+, which is good to check.
+That will create an empty Markdown document that will be displayed on the repositories page to share important information with people viewing it. -

 https://github.com/your-github-username/your-repository-name.git